shobbsd/weather_app/README.md

 - I would have liked to create a theme which was adjuastable depending on the size of the device it was being displayed on.
 - I would also add a way to add additional cities.
 - A pull to refresh feature would have been a nice touch.
-- And some more time to spend designing and wireframing
+- And some more time to spend designing and wireframing.
+- Widget tests and integration tests would have been a nice addition